joekrump/react-cms-client/README.md

 # L-API-V2 (a React CMS)

-**l-api-v2** is a CMS interface build with React which communicates with a headless CMS build using Laravel:
+**l-api-v2** is a CMS interface build with React which communicates with a headless CMS built using Laravel.

+This project makes use of the following frameworks and technologies:
 - [ReactJS](https://facebook.github.io/react/)
 - [React Router](https://github.com/reactjs/react-router)
 - [Redux](http://redux.js.org)